Evergreen Park, Illinois

-Evergreen Park is a village in Cook County, Illinois, United States.
+Evergreen Park is a village and south suburb in Cook County, Illinois, United States.
 In 2020, the population was 19,943.
 The village shares a border with Chicago on the north, east, and south sides; while also sharing a border with Oak Lawn on the west side.

 History

-As early as 1828, a German farming family had settled in the area of what is now Evergreen Park.
-In the succeeding decades, other German immigrants arrived.
-Kedzie Avenue and 95th Street crisscrossed the farmland and provided access to markets.
+As early as 1828, a German farming family had settled in the area that became Evergreen Park.
+In the following decades, additional German settlers arrived.
+Kedzie Avenue and 95th Street crossed the farmland and provided access to markets.
+The first railroad, that became part of the Grand Trunk Railroad, passed through the area in 1873.
+In 1875, the community constructed its first school just west of the intersection of 95th Street and Kedzie Avenue.
+This school, along with the stores that later clustered around the intersection, defined the community's central business district.

-The first railroad (now the Grand Trunk Railroad) came through the area in 1873.
-In 1875, the community built its first school just west of 95th and Kedzie.
-The school and the stores that began to cluster around this intersection defined the community's main business area.
-Nearby, a real-estate developer, with a vision of the Arc de Triomphe area of Paris, laid out a star-shaped park with eight streets radiating from it.
-The evergreen trees planted in the park inspired the village's name.
-The location and layout of the park was intended to be the center of town, but 95th St and Kedzie Ave. later proved a more accurate midpoint.
-After the death of Mayor Henry Klein shortly after the village's 75th anniversary, the park was renamed Klein Park in his honor.
+Nearby, a real estate developer, inspired by the Arc de Triomphe area of Paris, designed a star-shaped park with eight streets radiating outward.
+Evergreen trees planted in the park inspired the village's name.
+Although the park’s location and layout were intended to form the town’s center, the intersection of 95th Street and Kedzie Avenue later proved to be a more accurate midpoint.
+Following the death of Mayor Henry Klein shortly after the village’s 75th anniversary in 1968, the park was renamed Klein Park in his honor.

-In 1888 St. Mary's Cemetery opened, and mourners traveled by train from Chicago.
-Restaurants and taverns were created to provide meals for cemetery visitors.
-Within five years, the village had become a recreation center that attracted hundreds of Chicagoans to its picnic groves, beer gardens, and dance halls.
-The first of the village's 13 churches was established in 1893.
+In 1888, St. Mary's Cemetery opened, and mourners traveled by train from Chicago.
+Restaurants and taverns were established to serve cemetery visitors.
+Within five years, the village developed into a recreation center that attracted hundreds of Chicago residents to its picnic groves, beer gardens, and dance halls.
+The first of the village's thirteen churches was established in 1893.

-As a result of the financial panic of the 1890s, several surrounding communities voted to be annexed by Chicago.
-Realizing the current and future potential of its strong business district, and in order to avoid annexation during the serious economic crisis, The Village of Evergreen Park declared its independence and was incorporated on December 20, 1893.
-Prior to its incorporation, the village was sustained by approximately 500 regional residents.
-The final decision to incorporate as its own entity separate from the City of Chicago was made by a 41 out of 50 approval by village residents.
+During the financial panic of the 1890s, several surrounding communities voted to be annexed by Chicago.
+Recognizing the present and future potential of its strong business district, and seeking to avoid annexation, Evergreen Park was incorporated on December 20, 1893.
+Prior to incorporation, the village was sustained by approximately 500 regional residents.
+The decision to incorporate as a separate entity from Chicago was approved by a vote of 41 out of 50 village residents.
 John M. Foley, a real estate and insurance agent, became the village's first mayor.
-During the 1890s, The Village of Evergreen Park officially occupied an area of four square miles; it now covers an area of the same size.
+The village is bordered by Chicago on the north, south, and east sides and is located 17 miles southwest of the Loop.